List of qualifications

 • Master of Arts in translation and translation theory from the University of Stockholm, 1996.

-• Approved by the Legal, Financial and Administrative Services Agency as an authorised translator from Spanish to Swedish (one of only eight in Sweden) with translator's number 627.
+• Approved by the Legal, Financial and Administrative Services Agency as an authorised translator from Spanish to Swedish (one of 12 in Sweden) with translator´s number 627.

 LANGUAGE COURSES AND FURTHER EDUCATION: